AntoineMeheut/Rokc-Mk3/README.md

-* The Cloud Act which in 2018 raised awareness, because this law notably allows American courts to solicit from operators the personal communications of an individual without the latter being informed, nor his country of residence is not, nor that the country where these data are stored is.
+* The Cloud Act which in 2018 raised awareness, because this law notably allows American courts to solicit from operators the personal communications of an individual without the latter being informed, nor his country of residence, nor that the country where those data are stored.
 [CLOUD Act] (https://www.congress.gov/bill/115th-congress/senate-bill/2383/text)
 * The GDPR (General Data Protection Regulation) is a regulation of the European Union which strengthens and unifies data protection for individuals within the European Union.
 [GDPR] (https://afcdp.net/reglement-europeen-rgpd-indexe-commente/)
-* An example of the Google Drive GCU, which explains very clearly that Google can use your information to improve its services.
+* An example of the Google Drive GCU, which explains very clearly that Google can use your data to improve its services.
 [Google Drive GCU] (https://support.google.com/drive/answer/2450387?hl=en)

 ### OpenShift presentation